apunko/apunko.github.io-source/src/data/book-reviews/the-power-of-habit.md

 Strongly recommend for everyone

 ## Thoughts
-*25 days and everything can become a habit!* It was my belief for 5+ years.
+*25 days and everything will become a habit!* It was my belief for 5+ years.
 I have started several times making exercises in the morning, waiting for 25 days, and it seems it works, but it doesn't.
 The one day I skipped an exercise routine -> and it is gone.
 My habit is gone.
 I drained my willpower for a month, and in a day of weakness, all my efforts become nothing.
 I needed to start again, but I didn't want to.
 So something was wrong...

 The book shows how habits works, **the Habit loop**, and on real examples explains the Power of Habit.
 The real examples made me believe in it, they are the brilliancy of the book.
 Is it giving you a secret key to be a smart and successful person?
 Definitely not.
 It gives only a possibility to understand yourself, the habit part of yourself.